💶 2026 Edition

 ⚡ Key rule: +3 degrees per at-fault claim, -1 per clean year

-A driver at degree 11 who causes an accident moves to degree 14.
-Recovery to degree 11 takes exactly 3 clean years.
+A driver at degree 11 who causes an accident moves to degree 14, with recovery to degree 11 taking exactly three clean years.
 A driver at maximum bonus (degree -3) who causes one accident returns to degree 0 — still 45% below the starting rate.
-Recovery back to degree -3 then takes 3 more years.
+Returning to degree -3 then takes three more clean years.

 LALUX